 Thank you for visiting.
 My name is Kevin Sheehan - I'm the cartographer here at Manuscript Maps, which I founded in 2014.
-Maps are commonplace in today's world, yet many appear clumsy because they are hastily made on computers with concern only for basic function while ignoring aesthetics, form, and design.
-Combining my love of maps and my experience as a dabbling artist, my aim is to bring art back to cartography.
-Inspired by antique maps from centuries ago, all of my maps are drawn by hand, using traditional techniques employing dip-pens with calligraphic nibs.
+Maps are commonplace in today's world, yet many appear clumsy because they are hastily made on computers with concern only for basic function, while ignoring aesthetics, form, and design.
+Combining my love of maps and my experience as an artist, my mission is to bring art back to cartography.
+All of my maps are drawn by hand, using traditional techniques employing dip-pens with calligraphic nibs.
 Each original takes weeks or even months to produce, but I believe that by carefully scribing every letter and drawing every line and shape by hand, rather than relying on computers, my maps are elevated to fine art.
-Here I sell signed and numbered prints of my beautiful hand-drawn cartographic creations, but I also accept commissions for originals.
+Here I sell signed and numbered prints of my hand-drawn cartographic creations, and I also accept commissions for originals.

-Cartographers of the past were artisans, and are a source of great inspiration for me.
+I am greatly inspired by antique maps from centuries ago, when map-makers were also great artists.
 Often working alone, or in small workshops, master cartographers created beautiful maps that served both aesthetic and practical functions.
 I studied the height of map-making culture (AD 1200 to 1700) in my PhD, which was awarded by Durham University in 2014.
-Energised by my historical research, I have set out to create maps using the methods employed by map-makers over the centuries.
+Energised by my historical research, I have set out to create maps using methods employed by map-makers over the centuries.
 I even draw some of my maps on real calf-skin vellum, just as medieval cartographers would have.

 The time-lapse video below shows how I draw my maps: detailed planning in pencil, then drawing in pen.
 This particular map of the island of Lindisfarne took two months to make from start to finish; just the shading of the sea took over three hours!
 But the result was definitely worth the time.